andreacanton/expenses-api/README.md

 expences
 ========

 Rails app for manage expences.
-Simple and thoughtfull
+Simple and thoughtful.